 Our certificate of incorporation provides that we will indemnify our directors and officers to the fullest extent permitted by Delaware law.
-In addition, we entered into indemnification agreements with all of our directors and executive officers in connection with our initial public offering.
-These indemnification agreements may require us, among other things, to indemnify each such director or executive officer for some expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by him or her in any action or proceeding arising out of his or her service as one of our directors or executive officers.
+In addition, we have entered into indemnification agreements with all of our directors and executive officers.
+These indemnification agreements may require us, among other things, to indemnify each such director or executive officer for certain categories of expenses, including attorneys' fees, judgments, fines and settlement amounts incurred by him or her in any action or proceeding arising out of his or her service as one of our directors or executive officers.